siyelo/dna/_docs/email-conventions.md

 The filter will identify any email that is sent to the team list, and not directly to me, and doesn’t have OBS/RAR/BUN in the Subject.
-For these emails, configure Gmail to skip the Inbox and apply the label “crisp”.
+For these emails, configure Gmail to skip the Inbox and apply the label "crisp".
 That way you could respond quickly to OBS/RAR/BUN and then cherry-pick among the other emails at your leisure.

 Some do this, while others skip the filter and read all team email.
 It’s